bayuagpr/gitlog-author/README.md

 - No automatic filtering of secrets/credentials in this tool
 - You're responsible for any sensitive data exposure
 - Tool only shows changed files (no diffs) to minimize security risks
+- We are NOT responsible for any NDA violations or confidentiality breaches
+- If you work with confidential code, ensure you have permission to share commit logs

 ## Background